Martmists-GH/kotlin-python-ext/README.md

 This is a proof of concept for a Python extension in Kotlin.
 It is recommended to read the [Official Python C API Documentation](https://docs.python.org/3/c-api/index.html) before getting started with this.
 If you have any other questions, feel free to contact me on Discord at `Martmists#3740`.
+For an (undocumented) example, you can refer to [kaudio-python](https://github.com/martmists-gh/kaudio-python)

 ## Usage